If you want to swim in the ocean in Orange County, you’ve found your peeps.

 Ocean Swim September 16, 2021

-We have ocean swims usuallyt twice weekly, weather permitting.
+We have ocean swims usually twice weekly, weather permitting.
 Most of the time, we muster at Tower 9, about 1/2 mile south of the Huntington Beach Pier.
 When we have swims, we meet at a time you can see from this page .
 Depending on who is there, you’ll be swimming anywhere from 1,000 yards to 3,000 yards.

 We swim almost every Saturday and 1-2 other weekdays.
 But, we often don’t advertise Sunday swims.
 Those are only viewable into group chat.